parameterz/echo-protocols/protocols/ucsd-uea.md

 - Theare are 2 VialMixers:
   - workroom
   - clean utility
-- empty 1.3 cc from a 10cc saline syringe (syringe should now have 8.ml saline) and draw up 1.3 ml from the activated Definity bottle
+- empty 1.3 cc from a 10cc saline syringe (syringe should now have 8.7 ml saline) and draw up 1.3 ml from the activated Definity bottle
 - mix gently
 - hold syringe upright, tap, and expell any air
 - connect Definity/saline preparation to IV